-Hands up all those who love browsing the new and upcoming book releases?
-Many of the best books I read last year were fiction titles that caught my eye from the 2020 new books lists, and 2021 is shaping up as another great year for reading.
+Hands up all those who love browsing what’s new in books and the upcoming fiction releases?
+Many of the best books I read in 2020 were fiction titles that caught my eye from the 2020 new books lists, and 2021 is shaping up as another great year for reading.

 Bookshops are dreams built of wood and paper.
 They are time travel and escape and knowledge and power.Jen Campbell